rodanmaharjan/virus-total-threat-intel/docs/README.md

-# VirusTotal Malicious IP, Domain and URL Check
+# VirusTotal Malicious IP and URL Check

 ## Overview

 This Python tool is designed for Threat Intelligence (CTI) Analysts to automate the detection of malicious IPs and URLs using the [VirusTotal API](https://www.virustotal.com/).
-It supports checking multiple IPs, Domains and URLs, and outputs the results, allowing teams to monitor potential threats effectively.
+It supports checking multiple IPs and URLs, and outputs the results, allowing teams to monitor potential threats effectively.

 ### Features:
 - **Automated Malicious IP and URL Detection**: Queries the VirusTotal API to check for malicious reports.